Accommodation in Qatar

 Families with children often prefer the compounds for the peace of mind that the safe and secure public space can provide.
 The presence of other families with shared values can also be attractive, and can help to establish easy friendships and a sense of camaraderie.

 In many cases, companies often rent complete compounds or sections of compounds to ensure a reduction in rates.
-Compounds can consist of as few as six, or as many as hundreds of units, and usually have a shared swimming pool and a club house with gym equipment.
+Compounds can consist of as few as six units, or as many as hundreds, and usually have a shared swimming pool and a club house with gym equipment.
 Some of the larger and more upmarket compounds have luxury facilities, including small supermarkets, tennis courts, squash facilities and, in some cases, restaurants.

 If the employer is organising the expat's accommodation, they will negotiate the lease with the landlord.
 If not, expats should expect to pay one year’s rent up front.
 Most expats choose to make the payment with a number of post-dated cheques; although, those who can afford to pay in one lump sum can often leverage a lower price.